xuliyan/boostedWScalefactorProducer/README.md

-    --fitTT : Only do fits to truth matched tt MC --fitMC : Only do fits to MC (test fit functions) --sample : name of TT MC eg --sample "herwig" --doUnbinned : to do unbinned simultaneous fit --76X : Use files with postfix "_76X" (change to postfix of your choice if running on several different samples) --useDDT : Uses DDT tagger instead of pruning+softdrop (ops!
+    --fitTT : Only do fits to truth matched tt MC --fitMC : Only do fits to MC (test fit functions) --sample : name of TT MC eg --sample "herwig" --doBinned : to do binned simultaneous fit (default is unbinned) --76X : Use files with postfix "_76X" (change to postfix of your choice if running on several different samples) --useDDT : Uses DDT tagger instead of pruning+softdrop (ops!
 Requires softdrop variables) --usePuppiSD : Uses PUPPI + softdrop and PUPPI n-subjettiness